 Who We Are

-We currently operate eight factories and two main offices domestically in the United States.
-With over 2,500 employees working around the clock, we serve as a brand leader across all categories of frozen foods.
+We currently operate nine factories and one corporate office domestically in the United States.
+With over 2,800 employees working around the clock, we serve as a brand leader across all categories of frozen foods.

 Umami joins tastes such as sweet, sour, salty, and bitter.
 These are all unique and cannot be created by mixing other tastes – they are known as primary tastes.
 Umami provides a pleasant, savory sensation that balances the four other options.